-If a pin stops moving when being driven in, STOP driving the pin.
-Be sure the other pins are at least half way in to stabilize the pier and ensure that the pier will remain in place before trying to drive the obstructed pin in any further.
+You can also try to drive the pin past or through the obstruction.
+Be sure the other pins are at least half way in to stabilize the concrete head and ensure that the head will remain in place before trying to drive the obstructed pin in any further.
+Put a pencil mark on the pin by the head to indicate if the pin moves.
 Attempt to drive the obstructed pin with the automatic hammer for approximately 10 to 20 seconds, or give it one or two firm square hits with the sledgehammer, which may drive it past the obstruction.
-If you can remove the pin, you may also try removing the soil plug and redriving.
-Inspection plugs may only be omitted when approved by the building official.
-With the plug removed and less surface area at the lower end, the pin may drive easier, and not be forced by the angle of the plug past an obstruction, but off its trajectory.
 Many small rocks will roll, potentially allowing the pin to move directly past.
 If the pin begins to move, continue with the automatic hammer, but make sure that it is not being forced out of line.
-If its trajectory is off, this can cause an eccentric stress on the pier and crack it.
+If its trajectory is off, this can cause an eccentric stress on the concrete head and crack it.